 The First Dealership

 Metzger’s approach to selling automobiles laid the foundation for the modern dealership model.
-He recognized the importance of having a physical location where potential buyers could see and test-drive the vehicles before making a purchase.
-This was a departure from the prevailing practice of selling automobiles through catalogs and mail orders, which limited customer interaction with the product.
-After this, the dealership model began to emerge as a more practical way to meet the growing demand for vehicles and provide localized customer support.
+He recognized the importance of having a physical location where potential buyers could see and test-drive vehicles before purchasing—departing from the prevailing practice of selling automobiles through catalogs and mail orders.

 The Rise of Dealerships